oterrien/keystore/docs/index.md

 A user should be able to log in the application.<br>
 He is also able to change his own information.<br>
-He should be able to ask for reseting his password.<br>
+He should be able to ask for resetting his password.<br>
 He is created by an admin who is authorized to attach him several roles.<br>

 A same user can be reader for a given perimeter and contributor for another.<br>